EVELHO/unbabel/README.md

 	* detail the creation of at least one of the most commons and the all the "trickiest" that may be harder to create as the spaced words
 	* what are the client instructions
 	* Error type and severity overview
-		* mentioning that the errors details and severity are explained later on the document <br />
+		* mentioning that the errors details and severity are explained later on the document
 	* overview do QT21 e MQM
 		* mentioning that QT21 and MQM are explained later on the document
 	* lista de anotations e a sua navegacao
 ####4.
 Descricao detalhada de
-* tipos de erros <br />
+* tipos de erros
 * severidade de erros
 * QT21 e MQM
 <br />